 When talking about sustainability 10 years ago, few understood the importance.
 But now there is a base of consciousness that grows every day.

-Another very important element is to have data that allows to improve the management of the impacts of tourist activities in the destinations.
+Another very important element is to have data that allows improving the management of the impacts of tourist activities in the destinations.
 I believe that the UNWTO International Network of Sustainable Tourism Observatories initiative (INSTO) is very important in this regard, especially for emerging destinations.

 How can tourism help conserve natural and cultural heritage, and support the diversification of local economies?